um-acs/acs_docs/docs/policies/faqs.rst

 ``$ bjobs -l jobID`` to see PENDING REASONS.
 Check your resource requirements for accuracy and feasibility.

-The Pegasus job scheduler operates under Fairshare scheduling.
+The job scheduler operates under Fairshare scheduling.
 Fairshare scheduling divides the processing power of the cluster among users and queues to provide fair access to resources, so that no user or queue can monopolize the resources of the cluster and no queue will be starved.